golangid/candi-docs/docs/quickstart/monorepo.md

 # Generate Monorepo

+Monorepo in candi's term is collection of runnable services with single .git and go.mod file.

 ### Init monorepo project

-> After successful <a href="#/quickstart/install"> Installation </a>, open terminal inside your project and type `candi`. you will be prompted options, type `1` for monorepo and enter your `project name`. the result will be
+> After successful <a href="#/quickstart/install"> Installation </a>, open terminal inside your project and type `candi`. you will be prompted options, type `1` for monorepo and enter your `project name`.

 <img src="assets/monorepo-terminal.png" />